solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/tap.md

 ## Set up traffic tapping

 1. Configure the `gateway-proxy` gateway resource for traffic tapping.
-In the following example, you instruct Gloo Edge to tap all incoming traffic on the gateway and to send it to the tap server that you previously configured by using the HTTP protocol.
+In the following example, you instruct Gloo Gateway to tap all incoming traffic on the gateway and to send it to the tap server that you previously configured by using the HTTP protocol.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1